TenthPres/AccessLogin/README.md

 This library was originally created for integration into our public WiFi system, allowing credentialed members and regular attenders to gain WiFi Access.

-This library has none of the WiFi connecting features, but is simply a wrapped for interfacing with ACS Church software.
+This library has none of the WiFi connecting features, but is simply a wrapper for interfacing with ACS Church software.
 By passing the library a user email and password, the library then authenticates against the ACS web server, and returns basic personal information through the library.

 The use of this library assumes that your organization is also using ACS Church Management software.
 This library won't work without it.